kaank1905/uberbecue_lb/README.md

 grill.json
 Placeholder properties and placeholder, methods, Condition and so on.
+Array for acls or validations.

 message.js
 Export of message function, technical function of message function to receiver.
+The callback can be done after the I/O Operation is done so another I/O Operation can be processed.

 message.json
 Placeholder for array to read values with strings http request over get method.

-uberbecue_lb server folder
+Return of greetings to the user of type string. uberbecue_lb server folder

 component-config.json